NDA Templates: What to Include and Common Mistakes to Avoid

 - One-size-fits-all approach: Using the same NDA template for every situation without customizing it to the specific relationship and context.

 - Not specifying governing law: Always include a choice of law clause to avoid confusion about which jurisdiction's laws apply.
+This also determines which trade-secret regime — U.S., EU, UK, or another — will be used to interpret the agreement.

 Create Your NDA